jjwall/jjwall.github.io/writings/blog/2025/transcend-toxic-partners.md

 <b>Jake</b>: Feel free to use this same prompt and continue the conversation to navigate the World of Myth in a way that best suits you.

-Sending you lots of love, light, prayers and many many blessings my friend.
+Sending you lots of love, light, prayers and many, many blessings my friend.

 ❤️‍🩹🐦‍🔥